 As mentioned above, if you are connected to the city sewer pipe, there is a danger of backflow during times of flooding.
 Similarly, if you have a clog in your main drain, you may get a backup through the basement floor drain.

 In all instances, this is an unpleasant situation.
 Installing a backflow valve will prevent this from happening – a float in the valve rises and seals the drain when it is being flooded.
+The average cost of installing a backflow preventer is $300.
 Sump pump pits don’t have this problem, so there’s no additional installation needed.

 Even if the drain is designed exclusively for water runoff, you’re likely to find that larger items get rinsed down there as well.
 Installing a grate at the top of your drain that has only fine holes will help to keep larger items from being washed down, and therefore eventually clogging up your pipe.
 You may also need to flush the drains every six months, either with an industrial cleaner or using a plumbing snake to ensure that there are no blockages.

 98% of basements in the United States will experience some form of flooding during their lifetime.
 As such, a basement floor drain is a solid way to mitigate – if not prevent – the flooding.
 Adding one to a new build is a straightforward process, and may even be a legal requirement.